selbekk/calidators/README.md

 #### `isRequired`

-Validates that a value is not the empty string
+Validates that a value is not the empty string.

+Validates against all value types.

 ```js
 import { isRequired } from 'calidators';

 const message = 'Field is required';

 isRequired({ message })('') === message;
 isRequired({ message })(' ') === message;
 isRequired({ message })(null) === message;